chenxingqiang/YiRage/docs/source/visualizer.rst

 Usage Example
 -------------

-After building mirage, you can try visualizer by running ``python3 demo/reference_mugraphs/lora.py`` or ``python3 demo/reference_mugraphs/gated_mlp.py``.
+After building yirage, you can try visualizer by running ``python3 demo/reference_mugraphs/lora.py`` or ``python3 demo/reference_mugraphs/gated_mlp.py``.
 Take the latter one as an example, related codes are: